JeremyCrichton/gallery/README.md

   - add Upstash code to new server/ratelimit.ts file
   - import that fn into api/uploadthing/core.ts and throw an error if we're ratelimited
   - add stuff to onUploadError in upload button (toast, analytics)
+- 2:57: Lock down uploads
+  - in Clerk add **private** metadata to a user `{"can-upload": true}`
+  - in uploadthing core.ts, look for this prop and throw an error if !true

 ## TODO